KeyboardKit/website/pages/open-source.md

 {% include locales.html %}

 This support includes locale information and localized strings.
-For localized input sets, keyboard layouts and secondary input actions, [KeyboardKit Pro](/pro) has you covered.
+For completely localized system keyboards, input sets, keyboard layouts and callout actions, [KeyboardKit Pro](/pro) has you covered.

 ## Community